A Non-Metric Approach to Space, Time and Gravitation: Abstract

 \section{Abstract}

-According to a particular ``quasi-metric'' theory of gravity developed elsewhere [1], the apparently anomalous force acting on the Pioneer 10/11, Galileo and Ulysses spacecraft as inferred from radiometric data [2], [9], may be naturally explained as resulting from treating comoving coordinates as static ones.
-More precisely, we show that the illusion of an anomalous acceleration of the right size and acting towards the observer arises as a consequence of the mismodelling of null paths.
-The apparently anomalous acceleration is of order $cH$ [2], [9] (where $H$ is the Hubble parameter) as predicted by a simple non-static model of the solar system gravitational field [3]. \\
+According to the ``quasi-metric'' space-time framework (QMF) developed elsewhere [1], the apparently anomalous force acting on the Pioneer 10/11, Galileo and Ulysses spacecraft as inferred from radiometric data [2, 9], may be naturally explained as resulting from an extra time delay (compared to standard theory), of the radio signals sent to and received from the spacecraft.
+The extra time delay originates from the cosmic expansion in the solar system as predicted from the QMF, via a piece of the quasi-metric affine connection having no counterpart in standard theory.
+That is, we show that the illusion of an anomalous acceleration of the right size, and acting towards the observer, arises as a consequence of the mismodelling of null paths in standard theory.
+The apparently anomalous acceleration is of size $cH$ [2, 9] (where $H$ is the Hubble parameter) as predicted by a simple non-static model of the solar system gravitational field [3].